Mgbams/palmsRoyal/README.md

 $ npm run production
 ```
 **Finally**, reference your generated CSS file in your Blade template/layout.
+To use font awesome by using font awesome kit, Go to
+[fontawesome kit](https://fontawesome.com/start) and create your own kit.

 ```
 <link type="text/css" rel="stylesheet" href="{{ mix('css/app.css') }}">